Give us a buzz

 • If you have a wildlife pond stop it from freezing over by using a float.

-• Put out food for hedgehogs – not bread and milk – use dog food (no chicken)
+• Put out food for hedgehogs – not bread and milk – you can use hedgehog food from wildlife food suppliers or they can also have tinned dog or cat food and crushed dog biscuits or cat biscuits.

-• Make a shelter for wildlife from logs and rocks.
+• Make a shelter for wildlife from logs, rocks and piles of leaves.

 Free tips, friendly advice and special offers